ethanc8/desktop-integration-x11-wayland/source/widget-behavior/scrollbar/overlay-scrollbar.md

 > What we will not add is a user-accessible toggle, or an environment variable.
 This is an application developer decision, not a toolkit setting.
 If the application developer wants to provide an application-specific setting and wire it to the GtkScrolledWindow API, it's entirely in their capacity to do so.

-However, the Gtk developers may have changed their mind, as this is now exposed as an accessibility setting in GNOME.
+However, the Gtk developers may have changed their mind, as this is now exposed as an accessibility setting in GNOME (see bug [gnome-control-center#1701](https://gitlab.gnome.org/GNOME/gnome-control-center/-/issues/1701)).

 ### Firefox and Mozilla derivatives